UVVM/UVVM/doc/source/vip_avalon_st.rst

 The avalon_st_expect() procedure can only be called when the Avalon-ST VVC is instantiated in slave mode, i.e. setting the generic constant 'GC_VVC_IS_MASTER' to false.

+If the received data and channel are not equal to the expected parameters, an alert with severity 'alert_level' will be issued.
+To reduce the verbosity of the alert message, use the C_ERROR_REPORT_EXTENT defined in adaptations_pkg.

 .. code-block::

     avalon_st_expect(VVCT, vvc_instance_idx, [channel_exp,] data_exp, msg, [alert_level, [scope]])